exasol/release-droid/doc/user_guide/user_guide.md

 ## Debugging

 If you need to debug RR, you can adjust Java's log level.
-The default level is `INFO`.
+The default level for this project is `INFO`.

-To do that you need to change a default logging level in JDK/JRE.
-Find a `logging.properties` file in the JDK/JRE directory and change the default logging level.
+To do that you need to change a logging level in a `logging.properties` file in the `src/main/resources/logging.properties` directory.

-For `openjdk-11` you can find this file here: `jdk-11/conf/logging.properties`.